railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 You can get more detail about all the stock moves from the product form.
 You'll then see each move from a source location to a destination location.
 Everything that influences stock levels corresponds to a stock move.

-You could also look at the stocks available in a location using the menu *Stock Management > Stock Locations Structure*.
+You could also look at the stocks available in a location using the menu :menuselection:`Stock Management --> Stock Locations Structure`.
 You can then use the structure shortcuts at the and the location tree in the main window.
 Click a location to look at the stocks by product.
 A location containing child locations shows the consolidated contents for all of its child locations.

 You should now check the product quantities for various locations to familiarize yourself with this double-entry stock management system.
 You should look at: